Legatum's story began more than a century ago. Scroll down the page to learn more about our journey.

 Investments in Russia, Korea and Japan

-Sovereign invests in Russia during its transition to a market-based economy after the collapse of Communism, in Japan during its banking crisis in the mid-2000s and Korea.
+Sovereign invests in Russia during its transition to a market-based economy, in Japan during its banking crisis in the mid-2000s and Korea.
 Patience, diligent research and a contrarian perspective drive exceptional investment returns over 20 years.
 In 2004 Sovereign relocates its headquarters to Dubai and became one of the founding registrants of the Dubai International Financial Centre (DIFC).

 Legatum is launched